-In principle, the most recently published (= available) prices (for securities and money market instruments, generally the closing prices for the previous day) and the previous day's subfund prices shall be consulted for the fund's price calculation.
+In principle, the most recently published (= available) prices (for securities and money market instruments, generally the closing prices for the previous day) shall be consulted for the fund's price calculation.
 Where, due to the political or economic situation, the most recently published valuation price quite clearly and not merely in one individual case does not correspond to the actual values, a price calculation may be omitted, subject to due consideration of the unitholders' interests, where the fund has invested a portion of its fund assets in assets for which no prices - or no market-compatible prices - are available.